PierreMarcelZimmermann/exam/README.md

 ### Category User Input Component

 - Allows users to create new event categories.
-- Provides a form for adding new category names.

 ### Categories Display Component

 - Displays a paginated list of event categories.
 - Supports filtering categories by search query.
 - Provides options to delete categories.

-### Calendar Component

-- This would have been a montly view
-- Abandonded during development

 ## Installation